Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Tikhonov regularization

 \end{itemize} Then, for all $\alpha > 0$,

 \end{theorem}

-\begin{remark} Another formalism for lifting convergence rates results from the deterministic to the stochastic setting was suggested in \cite{EngHofKin05}.
+\begin{remark} Note that the boundedness condition $\norm{\textsf{x}^* - \textsf{x}^0} \le 1$ can be weakened, and it is formulated here just as in \cite{ChiVitMolRosVil24} to avoid additional technicalities.
+Another formalism for lifting convergence rates results from the deterministic to the stochastic setting was suggested in \cite{EngHofKin05}.
 There quantitative bounds for the Prokhorov metric were established under rather general source conditions. \end{remark}